 The vegetable we chose was the grilled chayotes.
 I had never had chayote squash before; I think I’ve only ever seen it as a basket ingredient on “Chopped” on the Food Network.
 The squash itself does not seem to have much flavor and is more dense than most other squash.
 However, it takes on the other flavors of the dish, in this case the tomato-arbol chile salsa.

 After the initial course, we moved onto the tamal de mole poblano at Anthony’s suggestion.
 He made a great recommendation, as I was enamored by this dish.
 My reaction to this tamal can only be adequately represented by a GIF.

 In all seriousness, it was such a divine dish.
 The mole was up there with the best I have ever had, maybe even the best.
 The tamal, the chicken, the sauce…all together they combined to an absolute perfect bite.

 I was completely impressed and satisfied with this meal.
-I can’t say that I that surprised, as I have come to expect this from a José Andrés restaurant, so it is saying something that a couple of the dishes blew me away.
+I can’t say that I was surprised, as I have come to expect this from a José Andrés restaurant, so it is saying something that a couple of the dishes blew me away.
 I would put this on a list of restaurants I’d go to again when I come back to visit DC.

 *This post reflect my honest views.
 I did not receive any compensation or other incentives to post this review.